rinithreg/huggingface-inference-api/README.md

 ## 🧠 Model Used
 This project uses distilbert-base-uncased-finetuned-sst-2-english, a lightweight sentiment analysis model.
 It was chosen for demo because:
-- It’s small and fast
+- ⚡ It’s small and fast
-- Covers a well-understood NLP task (sentiment classification)
+- 💬 It solves a common NLP task (sentiment classification)
-- Works out-of-the-box with Hugging Face's pipeline
+- ✅ It works out-of-the-box with Hugging Face's pipeline API

 ## 📦 Requirements
-Python 3.8+
+- Python 3.8+
-FastAPI
+- FastAPI
-Uvicorn
+- Uvicorn
-Transformers
+- Transformers
-Requests
+- Requests

 ## 📄 License
-MIT
+MIT License – feel free to use, share, and adapt. ⭐